 See also 70.31 and "Food and Lodging" in 95.20.

-Reimbursement for a state employee's alcoholic beverage expense is prohibited.
+Reimbursement for a state employee's alcoholic beverage expense from accounts not supported by discretionary funds is prohibited.
+See 70.33 for reimbursement of entertainment expenses from discretionary accounts.

 A traveler does not receive reimbursement for furnished meals.
 (SAAM 10.40.40.b)